Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrJob.md

 ```

 ### -State
-Specifies the input state for a Site Recovery job.
+Specifies the state for a ASR job.
 This cmdlet gets all jobs that match the specified state.
 The acceptable values for this parameter are: